nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 }
 ```

 The `type` MUST be `NutsComm`.
+Inter-node communication uses gRPC over HTTP/2.
 The `serviceEndpoint` MUST start with `grpc://` and end with the correct port number, `:5555` in this example.

 ### 3.3 Connecting identity

-To determine the connecting identity, a `DID` metadata header SHOULD be sent by each node upon establishing a connection.
+To determine the connecting identity, a `DID` metadata header MAY be sent by each node upon establishing a connection.
 See [RFC005](rfc005-distributed-network-using-grpc.md) for more information about sending headers.
 If no such a header is sent, the connected peer remains anonymous.
 The validating node will resolve the DID document of the sent DID and will compare the `serviceEndpoint` of the `NutsComm` service with the SAN of the certificate that is related to the connection.
 A single match is sufficient when multiple DNS entries are available in the SAN extension.
 If no match is found the connected peer remains anonymous.

-This description is true for both client and the server.
+This description applies to both client and server.

 ## 4. Service provider